osllmai/inDox/README.md

-# inDox : Advance Search and Retrieval Augmentation Generative
+# inDox: Advanced Search and Retrieval Augmentation Generative

 ## Overview

-This project combines advanced clustering techniques provided by Raptor with the efficient retrieval capabilities of pgvector and other vectorstores.
-It allows users to interact with and visualize their data in a PostgreSQL database.
-The solution involves segmenting text data into manageable chunks, enhancing retrieval through a custom model, and providing an interface for querying and retrieving relevant information.
+This project, **inDox**, leverages advanced clustering techniques provided by **Raptor** alongside the efficient retrieval capabilities of **pgvector** and other vector stores.
+It is designed to allow users to interact with and visualize data within a PostgreSQL database effectively.
+The solution involves segmenting text data into manageable chunks, enhancing retrieval through a custom model, and providing an intuitive interface for querying and retrieving relevant information.

 ## Prerequisites

-Before you can run this project, you need the following installed:
+Before running this project, ensure that you have the following installed:
-- Python 3.8+
+- **Python 3.8+**: Required for running the Python backend.
-- PostgreSQL (if you want to store your data on postgres)
+- **PostgreSQL**: Needed if you wish to store your data in a PostgreSQL database.
-- OpenAI API Key (if using OpenAI embedding model)
+- **OpenAI API Key**: Necessary if you are using the OpenAI embedding model.

-Ensure your system also meets the following requirements:
+Ensure your system also meets these requirements:
-- Access to environmental variables for sensitive information (API keys).
+- Access to environmental variables for handling sensitive information like API keys.
-- Suitable hardware to support intensive computational tasks.
+- Suitable hardware capable of supporting intensive computational tasks.

+## Optional Libraries and Enhancements
+### Unstructured Data Handling
+For those looking to process unstructured data such as PDF, HTML, Markdown, LaTeX, and plain text files.

+### Additional Clustering Layer
+- If the `unstructured` library is not used, you can opt to add an extra clustering layer specifically optimized for structured PDFs or text files to enhance data handling.

+### PostgreSQL with pgVector
+- **Required Version**: Make sure to use PostgreSQL versions that are compatible with `pgvector`.
+We recommend PostgreSQL 12 or newer to ensure full compatibility with all features.

 ## Installation